Xinchunran/EnzyML/README.md

 1. The current models do not have the Enzyme encoder.
 2. The current models only screening the Gradient Boost, the Random forest
 3. A good workflow for the [substrates](https://robert.readthedocs.io/en/latest/Examples/full_workflow/full_workflow.html) (introduce by Heidi and developed by Juan and inspired by Dr. Paton)

+The current model contain the algorithm catBoost, RF, XGBoost for protein sequence one hot encoding and the ESM embedding.
+Later we need to incorporate the graph embedding for the active sites